Brexit Is On, We Are Doomed

 It's hard to blame them, entirely, but it was also absolutely the wrong choice.
-Nobody wanted this, and nobody wants what's going to come next—but it'll happen anyway, because the heat death of the universe now has a popular mandate.
+Nobody wanted this, and nobody wants what's going to come next – but it'll happen anyway, because the heat death of the universe now has a popular mandate.
 Things are going to get very bad.
-Making concrete predictions is pointless—there's no way to really know yet if Boris Johnson will finally sink those hidden claws into everything he ever wanted, if we'll see an independent Scotland or a united Ireland or a return to the Anglo-Saxon heptarchy.
+Making concrete predictions is pointless – there's no way to really know yet if Cameron will stay on after so spectacularly undoing himself, if Boris Johnson will finally sink those hidden claws into everything he ever wanted, if we'll see an independent Scotland or a united Ireland or a return to the Anglo-Saxon heptarchy.

 To see all our articles about the EU Referendum, check out Europe: The Final Countdown.